 Research for a Better Quality of Life with BAD.

 Our involvement within research has one aim: to improve the care and support that people affected by BAD receive − now and in the future.
-We will do this by working in partnership with other organisations, to ensure high-quality research for BAD continues be a priority and that patient and public involvement is integral to all the research we participate in.
+We are doing this by working in partnership with other organisations to ensure high-quality research for BAD continues be a priority, and that patient and public involvement is integral to all the research we participate in.

 Why do we need to support research?

 BAD research is still significantly underfunded and has to date predominantly focused on why BAD occurs and methods of diagnosis.
 This makes it challenging for us as sufferers to self manage living and working with the condition.
 It also makes it very difficult for clinicians providing our care, to completely understand what excellent care looks like for people with BAD and how this can be improved.
 We need to help change this by supporting research programs which:

 ● Gain an understanding of the impact BAD has on quality of life

 The findings from our patients Reported Outcome surveys and publications set out the true impact BAD continues to have on people’s lives post diagnosis.
 Patient reported symptoms and outcomes article

 ● Find better ways to treat the condition